GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 # API user considerations

-Users of the Tracker API and SPARQL interface are encouraged to make some considerations and take some precautions:
+Users of the TinySPARQL API and query language are encouraged to make some considerations and take some precautions:

  * Do not expose any endpoints that does not need exposing.